pragneshbagary/reinforcement-learning/README.md

 - **Temporal Difference (TD) Learning** — Learning value functions from experience without knowing the environment model
 - **Multi-Armed Bandits** — Exploration-exploitation tradeoff with various action-selection strategies
 - **Dynamic Programming** — Computing optimal policies and value functions when the environment model is known
+- **Function Approximation** — Using tile coding and semi-gradient methods for continuous state spaces

 ## Examples